AntonioFeijaoUK/www-ninagernow-com/docs/_pages/about.md

 Following communities have had a huge impact on my life journey - going from living a ordinary life to living an extraordinary life.

-**Integrative training proffessional program.
+**The Ford Institute for Transformational Training.
 Future Focused Leadership Program.**

  - (Debbie Ford Institute, USA)

-**Living on the Edge og Evolution.
-The Awakened life and The practice of Direct Awakening**
+**Living on the Edge og Evolution.** **The Awakened life and The practice of Direct Awakening**

  -  Craig Hamilton.
-Evolving wisdom.
+Integrale Enlightenment.

 **The Feminine Power**